stephenhillier/autostac/README.md

 only images within subdirectories are catalogued:  `/mybucket/imagery/image.tif`.
 You can make as many subdirectories as you want, and they will all become collections.

-RS2 uses the same S3 environment variables as GDAL.
+Autostac uses the same S3 environment variables as GDAL.
 Example:

 ```sh
 # Locally running Minio example